Lucy-Mckenzie/Lucy-Mckenzie/README.md

 - We built this project using React, Phaser.js, TypeScript, and Tailwind CSS.
 - Find this game at https://my-celium.devacademy.nz/

-# Suncoast Patios
-A small company advertising outdoor building products.
-A solo project I'm currently building, with regular meetings with the owner and product manager.

-- Designed with a prototype on Figma, drove the key points into the landing page with: Hero, call to action, products, building trust, and answering questions.
-- Using Next.js, React, Typescript, Tailwind Css.

 ## Tech Stack
 - Front-end: HTML5, CSS3, Tailwind CSS, React, Typescript, Leaflet.js, Phaser.js